1924 – 2018

-President George H.W.
+George H.W.
 Bush and Mrs. Barbara Bush were instrumental in the founding of our organization.
 A childhood friend and classmate of Americares founder Bob Macauley at Greenwich Country Day School, Philips Academy Andover and Yale University, Mr. Bush was one of Americares first champions.
 He graciously lent his stature to promote Macauley’s humanitarian endeavors and co-chaired fundraisers for Americares over the years including our 25th anniversary celebration in New York City.

 Macauley credited his former schoolmate and lifelong friend for helping him start what is now the world’s leading nonprofit provider of donated medicine and medical supplies.
 Macauley, who died in 2010, said it all began with, “no staff, no headquarters, very scant financial resources, and only one credential: Vice President Bush’s one-line note: ‘Go for it, Bob.’”

 Leila Macauley, Americares co-founder and permanent vice chairman, said her husband and his friend shared a lifetime commitment to service.

 We have lost a great friend and a member of the Americares family.

 “President and Mrs. Bush traveled with us on airlifts delivering medicine and relief supplies to crisis zones all over the world, and chaired numerous fundraisers inspiring others to support our mission,” Leila Macauley said.
 “He believed we could all be points of light and was the most commendable example.
 We have lost a great friend and a member of the Americares family.”